 “My involvement with Ignite really allowed me to explore my full potential and work with excellent people who are experts in their field.”

 —Maja J., Former Ignite President

 In a competitive job market, standing out is vital.
 Get ahead of your competitors and start a co-curricular record (CCR).
-This invaluable record highlights your out-of-classroom skill development, including your participation in University clubs and societies.
+This invaluable record highlights your out-of-classroom skill development, including your participation in University clubs and societies and jobs on campus.

 It’s never too early to start a CCR.